H.R. 6551: New BANK Act of 2025

 1

-The Comptroller of the Currency must publish yearly data on national bank and federal savings association charter applications, including how many were received, approved, denied, withdrawn, expired, mooted, or returned, plus average and median processing times.
+The Comptroller of the Currency would publish annual data on national bank and federal savings association charter applications — how many were received, approved (preliminary and final), denied, withdrawn, expired, mooted, or returned — plus the mean and median time to decide.

 2

-The National Credit Union Administration must publish yearly numbers on federal credit union charter applications, including approvals, denials, withdrawals, inactive applications, and those returned for resubmission, along with approval timelines.
+The National Credit Union Administration would publish annual numbers on federal credit union charter applications, including approvals, denials, withdrawals, inactive applications, and those returned for resubmission, along with approval timelines.

 3

-The Federal Reserve must publish annual data on applications to become a top-tier depository institution holding company, including approvals, denials, withdrawals, mooted cases, returned applications, and average and median approval times.
+The Federal Reserve would publish annual data on applications to become a top-tier depository institution holding company, including approvals, denials, withdrawals, mooted cases, returns, and mean and median approval times.

 4

-The FDIC must publish yearly information on deposit insurance applications, including how many were approved, denied, withdrawn, mooted, or returned and how long approvals took.
+The FDIC would publish annual information on deposit insurance applications, including how many were approved, denied, withdrawn, mooted, or returned, and how long approvals took.

 5

-The Federal Reserve, FDIC, and NCUA must work together with state regulators to publish annual state-by-state data on state bank, savings association, and credit union charter applications, including approval counts and approval times.
+The Federal Reserve, FDIC, and NCUA would jointly work with state regulators to publish annual state-by-state data on state bank, savings association, and credit union charter applications, including approval counts and approval times.

 6

-Each report must, where practical, explain the most common reasons applications were denied, withdrawn, allowed to lapse, marked inactive, or sent back.
+Each report would, where practical, explain the most common reasons applications were denied, withdrawn, allowed to lapse, marked inactive, or sent back.

 Who benefits from H.R.
 6551?